Kong/kongponents/docs/components/radio.md

 </KRadio>
 ```
 :::warning NOTE
-Avoid slotting in block-level elements like `div` into a `default` slot as it will be rendered inside the `label` element.
-This applies to card-style radio as well.
+To preserve a valid HTML structure, avoid slotting in block-level elements such as a `div` into the `default` slot as it will be rendered inside a `label` element.
+This also applies to card-style radio.
 :::

 :::tip TIP
-When `card` prop is true, the content passed through default slot will render directly above the label.
-Should you want to customize the layout inside the card you can omit using `label` and `description` props and style content passed through the `default` slot yourself.
+When `card` prop is true, the content passed to the `default` slot will render directly above the label.
+Should you want to customize the layout inside the card you can omit using the `label` and `description` props and style content passed through the `default` slot yourself.
 :::

 ### description